Medicare in Ohio

 By the numbers

-As of 2015, more than two million Medicare beneficiaries resided in Ohio.
+As of 2018, more than 2.3 million Medicare beneficiaries resided in Ohio according to the Centers for Medicare and Medicaid Services.
 Here are additional facts about Medicare enrollment in Ohio.

-- Ohio beneficiaries enrolled in a Medicare Advantage plan: 898, 626
+- Ohio beneficiaries enrolled in a Medicare Advantage and other health plans: 963,602

 Medicare resources in Ohio

 Ohio Medicare Savings Programs: Ohio offers Medicare Savings Programs that help pay for Medicare premiums, coinsurance, and deductibles.
 Most people who qualify for assistance have limited income and resources.

 Ohio State Health Insurance Counseling and Assistance Program (SHIP): Ohio Senior Health Insurance Information Program (OSHIIP) offers one-on-one counseling, a speaker’s bureau, hotline experts, and trained volunteers.
 They help educate residents about Medicare and other health insurance matters.
 It is free resource that is funded in part by a grant from the Centers for Medicaid and Medicare Services (CMS).